 For this reason, this garden makes a great number of the popular Goyo-matsu

-(Pinus parviflora) and small bonsai, so that everyone can have a bonsai around them.
+(Japanese White Pine) and Shohin Bonsai, so that everyone can have a bonsai around them.

 We hope you can listen to the voice of the bonsai and treat it like a pet,

 so that it is carefully nurtured for generations to come.

 Opened:1931 Original owner: HAMANO Motosuke